 Asian Salad Dressing

-- 3 tbsp soy sauce (I used Bragg liquid aminos)
+- 1 tbsp soy sauce I used Bragg liquid aminos

-- Stir well with a fork or shake to combine.
+- Whisk with a fork or shake in a jar with tight lid.

-Store: Refrigerate in a glass airtight container for up to 7 days.
-Shake before serving.
+- Store: Refrigerate in a glass airtight container for up to 14 days.
+Shake or stir before serving.

 - Ginger and garlic substitutes: If you don’t have fresh ginger or garlic, it’s OK to use garlic powder and dried ginger to taste.
 Start with 1 tsp each.

 - Light soy sauce: Use double the amount of light soy sauce if you don’t have regular soy sauce.